clarity20/miniquery/data/README.md

-Sample data:
+Sample data
 -----------

-`qq\_sample\_db`: homemade data for pre-alpha testing-as-you-go `third-party/mywind`: a port of Microsoft's Northwind db from SQL Server to MySQL
+`qq_sample_db`: homemade data for pre-alpha testing-as-you-go

+`third-party/mywind`: an open-source version of the Northwind database

-Steps to prepare the cache for a database:
+Steps to prepare the cache for a database
 -----------------------------------------

 1. Create the db manually

     `mysql -u _user_ -h _host_ -e "CREATE DATABASE _dbName_" --password`

 2. Populate using the \*.sql files provided

     `mysql -u _user_ -h _host_ -D _dbName_ < _dbName_.sql --password`

 3. Run queries to generate schema information for the db and each of its tables